 Zealand is working with Beta Bionics on a next-generation artificial pancreas device containing both insulin and glucagon (dasiglucagon) which, guided by an algorithm, could maintain and control blood glucose levels without the need for patient intervention.
-A Phase 2b study is planned to start in 1H 2019 to test dasiglucagon in a home-use setting in the iLet (TM), a bionic pancreas system developed by Beta Bionics.
+A Phase 3 study is planned to start in 2020 to test dasiglucagon in the iLet (TM), a bionic pancreas system developed by Beta Bionics.

 Collaboration with Beta Bionics

 In 2016, Zealand entered into collaboration with Beta Bionics, Inc., a medical technology company leveraging lifelong, machine-learning, artificial intelligence to develop and commercialize the world’s first autonomous bionic pancreas.
 The partnership aims to combine product rights from each party to advance a new dual-hormonal artificial pancreas system.
 Such a system has the potential to offer people with diabetes on insulin therapy more efficacious, safer and easier blood sugar control for better long-term disease management and outcomes.

 The system under the collaboration is based on an advanced artificial pancreas platform technology, developed at Boston University, which has been integrated into a pocket-sized wearable medical device, called the iLet™.
 Boston University has granted an exclusive worldwide license of the iLet™ technology to Beta Bionics.
 The bionic pancreas technology in the iLet™ is designed for automated delivery of both insulin and glucagon and has been tested and refined for nearly 10 years in clinical trials.